Why Is My Dog Shaking? Common Causes and Concerns

 3. Poison or other toxic substances

-Poisoning is one cause of nausea, and shaking and seizing are major indicators of dog poisoning.
+Poisoning is one cause of nausea, and thus shaking, and seizing is a major indicator of dog poisoning.
 Dogs can be poisoned by substances that aren’t toxic to humans, such as cigarettes and chocolate.

 4. Generalized tremor syndrome